A young woman screams mid-fall in Final Destination: Bloodlines (2025), lit in vivid yellow-orange

 It’s incredibly rare that a second installment can be considered ‘good,’ let alone ‘great.’

-A great sequel contributes a furthering and expansion of the narrative, evolving on the previous film’s themes and ideas, while maintaining suspense, thrills and compelling character interactions throughout.
+A great sequel furthers and expands the narrative.
+It evolves on the previous film’s themes and ideas.
+It maintains suspense, thrills, and compelling character interactions throughout.

 I catch a lot of flack for finding The Hunger Games underwhelming.

-The chariot promenade through the poorly animated stadium is painfully striking in contrast to the rest of the film, and ironically the scene in which she sets fire to her dress knocks down the whole movie a couple pegs.
+The chariot promenade through the poorly animated stadium is painfully striking.
+This is in contrast to the rest of the film.
+Ironically, the scene in which she sets fire to her dress knocks down the whole movie a couple pegs.

 Overall, I enjoy THG the First, but Catching Fire is a significantly better film.